Initial creation: 4-1-2024 | Last updated: 11-2-2025 Head back to the main page Head back to the 2005-ANSPO hub

 Late 20th century

-In 1969, the Stonewall Riots were a series of unpredictable, violent protests and/or riots by the gay community against a police raid on the Stonewall Inn, a pro-gay bar in Lower Manhattan.
+In 1969, the Stonewall Riots occured, which were series of violent protests and/or riots by the gay community against a police raid on the Stonewall Inn, a pro-gay bar in Lower Manhattan.
 These protests would be, quote 'brutally put down' as the New York Times put it, and is credited for sparking the gay liberation movement in America.

 During the 1970s, New York began to hold more legislative power in its area.
 During that same period, it started a period of deindustrialisation, leading to an increase in homelessness in nearby urban areas.
 New York would begin mass urban development in the Bronx area, and had plans to expand into Nassau county too.
 In 1975, a referendum was held in Nassau to be annexed by the New York city government.
 The referendum failed, with only 32% of residents voting in favor.
 The annexation would proceed regardless, being finalised by the end of the year, and any demonstrations or protests would be immediately put down.
 After the annexation, the urbanisation plans for the region started.